-With these findings, we analyze separate contributions to the symmetric and gauge-invariant QCD MCD in the nucleon and elucidate their physical significance.
-The quark MCD represents the kinetic transport of momentum by quarks.
-The gluon MCD includes contributions from momentum flow generated by radiative gluons, static interactions, as well as the trace anomaly.
-Among these, the radiative gluon part can be considered as the kinetic transport through physical gluons, which is the only part surviving in the IMF limit.
-In contrast, the static interaction part arises from the Coulomb-like, long-range color forces within the nucleon---where ``long-range'' refers to a characteristic interaction length comparable to the nucleon radius.
+With these findings, we analyze separate contributions to the symmetric and gauge-invariant QCD MCD in the nucleon and study their physical significance.
+The quark MCD reveals an anisotropic transport of momentum by quark motions.
+The gluon MCD includes contributions from the momentum flow generated by radiative gluons, static interactions, as well as the trace anomaly.
+Among these, the radiative part arises from the anisotropic kinetic transport through physical gluons.
+In contrast, the static interaction part comes from the Coulomb-like, long-range color forces within the nucleon---where ``long-range'' refers to a scale comparable to the nucleon radius.
 Unfortunately, there is no frame-independent and gauge-invariant separation of these two parts, and therefore we combine them together as the tensor gluon MCD.
-The QCD trace anomaly contributes an isotropic term in MCD, which can be interpreted as a gluon scalar force potential, arising from the change of the QCD vacuum in the presence of the valence quarks~\cite{Ji:1995sv,Liu:2021gco}.
+The QCD trace anomaly contributes an isotropic term in MCD, which can be interpreted as a vacuum pressure, arising from the change of the QCD vacuum in the presence of the valence quarks~\cite{Ji:1995sv,Liu:2021gco}.

-Therefore, we find no evidence that any part of QCD MCD or the total may have a direct interpretation as pressures and forces.
+Therefore, we find no evidence that any part of QCD MCD or the total has a direct interpretation as mechanical pressure or shear surface forces.
 The kinetic contributions of quarks and radiative gluons are anisotropic, and there is no physical ground for their monopole parts to be identified as a pressure inside the nucleon.
-The strong force within the nucleon, being long-range, cannot be reduced to contact forces relevant for 2D pressures or shears as in a continuum medium.
-The anomaly contribution, although similar to a pressure term, functions as an external potential since there is no sharp boundary as in the M.I.T. bag model.
-The only forces we can identify are those through the divergences of the MCDs, which are balanced (summed to zero) everywhere inside the nucleon.
-The color-Lorentz force densities acting on the quarks, which have been reported in our previous work~\cite{Ji:2025gsq} and will be reconsidered again for non-vanishing light-quark masses.
+The strong force within the nucleon, being long-range, cannot be reduced to contact forces relevant for 2D surface forces as in a continuum medium.
+The anomaly contribution can be regarded as a pressure, but functions as an external potential since there is no sharp boundary as in the M.I.T. bag model.
+Finally, physical forces must be identified through the divergences of the MCDs, which are balanced (summed to zero) everywhere inside the nucleon.
+The color-Lorentz force densities acting on the quarks, which have been reported in our previous work~\cite{Ji:2025gsq}, will be reconsidered again for non-vanishing light-quark masses.